-Background: Below are frequently asked questions related to the draft Integrated Resource Plan (IRP) and draft Environmental Impact Statement (EIS.
+Background: Below are frequently asked questions related to the draft Integrated Resource Plan (IRP) and draft Environmental Impact Statement (EIS).
 The draft documents were released on Sept.
 23, 2024.
+That launched a 75-day public comment period, which ended on Dec.
+11, 2024.
 Questions and answers from public webinars, starting with the July 2024 webinar, also are included.
 This document will be updated and expanded throughout the IRP process.